hoanbklucky/goose/11_nav2/README.md

 Click into that terminal window first so it has keyboard focus, then use the keys it prints on screen to drive.

-Tip: if you're opening multiple terminals often, add the model export to your shell profile once so you don't have to repeat it:
+If this all works, add the model export to your shell profile:
 ```bash
 echo 'export TURTLEBOT3_MODEL=waffle' >> ~/.bashrc
 ```

 ## 8. Shut down when you're done

+Outside the container in terminal:
 ```bash
 docker compose down
 ```